Some funds pay ongoing dividends to shareholders. These dividends come from:

 July 10th

-In this example, $10,000 of the $13,000 net capital loss is leftover.
-Any leftover portion “rolls over” to the following year, which helps the investor avoid taxes on future gains.
-In this example, the investor could make $10,000 of capital gains in the following year and not pay any taxes on the gains (the rolled-over $10,000 capital loss offsets it).
+In this example, $10,000 of the $13,000 net capital loss is left over.
+Any leftover portion “rolls over” to the following year, which can offset future gains.
+In this example, the investor could have $10,000 of capital gains in the following year and owe no tax on those gains (because the rolled-over $10,000 capital loss offsets them).

-Capital gains made within fund portfolios are oftentimes “passed through” to investors (we’ll learn why later in this chapter).
-If this occurs, the investor receives payment without having to sell their own fund shares.
-Additionally, they will pay tax on the capital gain.
-The tax status of the capital gain (long or short-term) is determined by how long the security was held by the fund before the sale.
+The tax status of the capital gain (long-term or short-term) depends on how long the fund held the security before selling it.
 While funds can distribute short-term capital gains on any schedule, long-term capital gains may only be distributed once per calendar year.

-Subchapter M, also referred to as the “conduit rule,” allows investment companies and REITs to avoid taxation.
-The conduit rule is an IRS rule, which requires funds to distribute at least 90% of their net investment income to shareholders in order to qualify.
-In reality, most portfolios distribute upwards of 98-99% of their investment income to shareholders by the end of the year.
+Subchapter M, also referred to as the “conduit rule,” allows investment companies and REITs to avoid taxation at the fund level.
+The conduit rule is an IRS rule that requires funds to distribute at least 90% of their net investment income to shareholders in order to qualify.
+In reality, most portfolios distribute about 98-99% of their investment income to shareholders by the end of the year.

-Many investors will pay lower or possibly no taxes on the money received.
-First, most investors will be in lower tax brackets than large funds, effectively allowing fewer taxes overall to be paid.
-Additionally, some investors own mutual funds in their retirement accounts, which are tax-sheltered.
+Many investors will pay lower (or possibly no) taxes on the money received.
+First, many investors are in lower tax brackets than large funds, which can reduce the overall tax burden.
+Additionally, some investors own mutual funds in retirement accounts, which are tax-sheltered.
 We’ll learn more about this in a future chapter.
-For now, it’s okay to assume investors do not pay taxes on returns in retirement accounts.
+For now, assume investors do not pay taxes on returns in retirement accounts.

 Funds that engage in Subchapter M are called “regulated” funds.
-Regulated funds are able to pass on their taxable income to their shareholders, which saves money for everyone.
+Regulated funds can pass taxable income through to shareholders, which avoids taxation at the fund level.

-Real Estate Investment Trusts (REITs) are also subject to Subchapter M, but there are some added layers.
-As long as REITs pass through at least 90% of the net investment income to their investors, the fund can avoid paying taxes on that income (taxes are paid by the investor instead).
+Real Estate Investment Trusts (REITs) are also subject to Subchapter M, but with additional requirements.
+As long as REITs pass through at least 90% of net investment income to investors, the REIT can avoid paying taxes on that income (taxes are paid by the investor instead).
 Additionally, REITs must have 75% of their assets invested in real estate and 75% of their income come from real estate investments to qualify.

 Subchapter M (conduit rule) for REITs